ZoneMinder/zoneminder/docs/faq.rst

 How much Hard Disk Space / Bandwidth do I need for ZM?
 ---------------------------------------------------------------
-Please see [http://www.jpwilson.eu/ZM_Utils/ZM%20storage%20calc%20sheet.xls Storage Calc] in excel format
+Please see `this excel sheet <http://www.jpwilson.eu/ZM_Utils/ZM%20storage%20calc%20sheet.xls>`__ or  `this online excel sheet <https://docs.google.com/spreadsheets/d/1G2Er8fZ_lWQv9QV8qf9yGCMkiUG03a-UwgLLxzCL0OY/edit#gid=49279749>`__ (both are user contributed excel sheets)

-Or go to [http://www.axis.com/products/video/design_tool/index.htm this link] for the Axis bandwidth calculator.
+Or go to `this link <http://www.axis.com/products/video/design_tool/index.html>`__ for the Axis bandwidth calculator.
 Although this is aimed at Axis cameras it still produces valid results for any kind of IP camera.

 As a quick guide I have 4 cameras at 320x240 storing 1 fps except during alarm events.
 After 1 week 60GB of space in the volume where the events are stored (/var/www/html/zm) has been used.

 When I try and run ZoneMinder I get lots of audit permission errors in the logs and it won't start
 -------------------------------------------------------------------------------------------------------
 Many Linux distributions nowadays are built with security in mind.
-One of the latest methods of achieving this is via SELinux (Secure Linux) which controls who is able to run what in a more precise way then traditional accounting and file based permissions ([http://en.wikipedia.org/wiki/Selinux]).
+One of the latest methods of achieving this is via SELinux (Secure Linux) which controls who is able to run what in a more precise way then traditional accounting and file based permissions (`link <http://en.wikipedia.org/wiki/Selinux>`__).
 If you are seeing entries in your system log like:

    Jun 11 20:44:02 kernel: audit(1150033442.443:226): avc: denied { read } for pid=5068